 (2) A block that is, or is included in, a location and in respect of which a permit is in force shall not be regarded as a block in respect of which the permit is in force for the purpose of making a calculation under subsection (1).

+[(2a) deleted]

-(2a) An application for the renewal of a permit may include, in addition to the blocks referred to in subsection (1), a block that is, or is included in, a location and in respect to which the permit is in force, or 2 or more such blocks.
+(3) An application for the renewal of a permit may include, in addition to the blocks referred to in subsection (1), a block that is, or is included in, a location and in respect of which the permit is in force, or 2 or more such blocks.

+(4) If a permit is in force in respect of 5 or 6 blocks, an application may be made for the renewal of the permit in respect of one, 2, 3 or 4 of those blocks.

+(5) Subject to subsection (6) —

+(a) if a permit is in force in respect of 4 blocks, an application may be made for the renewal of the permit in respect of one, 2, 3 or all of those blocks;

-(3) The blocks specified in an application for the renewal of a permit shall be blocks that are constituted by or are within graticular sections that —
+(b) if a permit is in force in respect of 3 blocks, an application may be made for the renewal of the permit in respect of one, 2 or all of those blocks;

-(a) constitute a single area or a number of discrete areas; and

-(b) are such that each graticular section in the area, or in each area, has a side in common with at least one other graticular section in that area.

-(4) Where the number of blocks in respect of which an application for the renewal of a permit may be made is 16 or more, each area constituted by blocks in respect of which the application is made shall be constituted by not less than 16 blocks.
+(c) if a permit is in force in respect of 2 blocks, an application may be made for the renewal of the permit in respect of either or both of those blocks;

-(5) Where the maximum number of blocks in respect of which an application for the renewal of a permit may be made in accordance with this section is less than 16, the Minister may, by instrument in writing served on the permittee —
+(d) an application may be made for the renewal of a permit that is in force in respect of one block.

-(a) inform the permittee that the number of blocks in respect of which the application may be made is such number, not exceeding 16, as is specified in the instrument; and

-(b) give such directions as he thinks fit concerning the blocks in respect of which the application may be made.

-(6) The Minister may, for reasons that he thinks sufficient —
+(6) Despite sections 40(1) and 42, if a permit has been renewed as a result of an application referred to in subsection (5) —

-(a) direct that subsections (3) and (4) do not apply to or in relation to a proposed application for the renewal of a permit; and
+(a) the permittee is not entitled to apply for a further renewal of the permit; and

-(b) give such directions as he thinks fit concerning the blocks in respect of which that application may be made.
+(b) the Minister cannot grant a further renewal of the permit.

 [Section 41 amended by No. 12 of 1990 s.
 28; No. 28 of 1994 s.
-15.]
+15; No. 42 of 2010 s.
+17.]

+42A.
+Certain permits cannot be renewed more than twice

+(1) This section applies to a permit if —

+(a) the permit was granted under section 32 —

+(i) on or after the day of the coming into operation of the Petroleum and Energy Legislation Amendment Act 2010 section 18 (the commencement day); and

+(ii) as a result of an application made in response to an invitation in an instrument that was published under section 30(1) on or after the commencement day;

+or

+(b) the permit was granted under section 37 on or after the commencement day.

+(2) Despite sections 40(1) and 42, if a permit to which this section applies has been renewed twice —

+(a) the permittee is not entitled to apply for a further renewal of the permit; and

+(b) the Minister cannot grant a further renewal of the permit.

+[Section 42A inserted by No. 42 of 2010 s.
+18.]

 42. Grant or refusal of renewal of permit